-Whether you’re on holiday, enjoying a day off, or an alcohol connoisseur, day-drinking or park drinking is one of those sweet nectars in life!
-Since street drinking is legal in Japan, some people drink alcohol all throughout the day in Japan.
+Whether you’re on holiday, enjoying a day off, or an alcohol connoisseur, day-drinking or park-drinking is one of those sweet nectars in life!
+Since drinking on the streets is legal in Japan, some people drink alcohol all throughout the day.

 “It’s 5 o’clock somewhere.”

 This is the universal justification for starting a boozy session earlier than others in your present timezone.
 Day-drinking is socially unacceptable to some, but to others who know how to do it right, they know it’s a blast.

 So, do Japanese people day-drink?

 Whether it’s street-drinking with friends, enjoying a BBQ at the beach with ice-cold beers, housewives enjoying a cocktail with lunch at an uptown restaurant or students soaking up the sun at the park with a couple of drinks, there is no denying that the Japanese know how to day-drink.